Graph-ICS/Graph-ICS/readme.md

 ### 1. About the structure

-The structure of Graph-ICS is divided on two components.
+Graph-ICS is basically following a MVC architecture. is divided on two components.

 #### 1.1.
 QtQuick and QML
 The QtQuick framework includes the QML declarative scripting language.
 QML Objects are useful for the interaction with the user, the Graph-ICS user interface is conceded on QML, in Graph-ICS it makes possible to: